Admission to a Legacy hospital

 When you're admitted to a Legacy hospital, you'll be given a booklet that contains the Advance Medical Directive form.
 The form shouldn't be filled out while you're in the hospital.
 Instead, it should be reviewed and discussed with family and friends once you return home.
 If you decide to complete the form, remember to bring a copy each time you're admitted to the hospital.
 It does not need to be notarized.

 For difficult medical decisions, our Clinical Ethics Program can help.
 Just dial "0" from your room and ask for the ethic representative on call.
 For more information, see Legacy Clinical Ethics Program.

-Legacy has access to interpreters for nearly 100 languages, so if you feel more comfortable in a non-English language we may be able to provide an interpreter.
-Please notify the office staff that you need an interpreter as soon as you know the date and time of your visit.
+Legacy has access to interpreters for nearly 200 languages.
+If you feel more comfortable in a non-English language, we may be able to provide an interpreter.
+Please tell staff when you make your appointment or when you arrive.
 There is no charge to you for this service.